 5.3.1 The stream is a SINC and considered to provide habitat for a range of species.
-It is therefore recommended that it is retained in its current state (i.e. open, and not culverted), and protected from effects of development during construction and operational phase.
-A drainage plan will inform appropriate protection of the stream and any ditches/associated features beyond the site.
-A minimum 7m vegetated buffer is required to protect the watercourse for Otter and Water Vole.
+Under the existing planning permission the stream will be culverted as part of the development of the site.
+A drainage plan will inform appropriate protection of any ditches/associated features beyond the site.